It’s a Girl Thing

 Roberta loved to play jacks and so we played it a lot when we had to come into the house at night.
 I was pretty darned good at it too!

 Jacks have a more traceable history.
 Originally the game was called “knucklebones” and was taught by Palamedes, known for his inventions in very ancient time.
 For example he is credited with inventing military ranks and pessoi a Greek forerunner of chess and yes, the earliest form of “jacks” played much as it is played today except today metal or plastic jacks and a rubber ball are used.
+Back then, however, jacks—by any other name—probably entertained the troops fighting in the Trojan War.
+Well, it is thought that the Trojan War as well as Palamedes is mere Greek mythology.
+Well, we can’t know that for sure since the game of jacks had to come from someplace, right?

 Anyway, the game is pretty simple: The ball is usually bounced off the ground and while it’s in the air the jacks are picked up.
 The jacks, however, must be picked up in sequence.
 At first the player must pick up one jack, called onesies and then two, twosies and so on.
 The winning player is the one who picks up the most jacks.
 There are variations of the game played too.
 That is, some games call for two bounces of the ball but admittedly I was never that good.